Every now and again you come across a crochet stitch that just blows you away a bit. For me, Jasmine stitch does exactly that!

 I have created this written and step by step photo tutorial showing you how to crochet it (including a video for the slightly fiddly starting bit), so you can enjoy it just as much as me.

-It creates such a stunning pattern and a thick but drapey fabric.
-Perfect for accessories to keep you warm!
+Jasmine stitch creates a stunning pattern and a thick but drapey fabric.
+It looks great in graduated, ombre or variegated yarns (with long colour changes) and is perfect for cosy crochet accessories to keep you warm!

 But be warmed – this bad boy is a yarn vampire!!
 (It’s totally worth it in my book though!)

 So you can give it a try I’ve created a free, easy crochet jasmine stitch snood pattern, which I’ve called the Shifting Sands Snood (because it looks like a day at the beach!).